pAIgn10/paign10.github.io/_posts/2018-07-07-gigabyte-aero-15x.md

 Disabling nouveau is something that you'll have to do every time you boot Ubuntu until you install the Nvidia driver.

 Now go ahead and install Ubuntu.
 At some point, you will be asked whether you want to disable Secure Boot.
 Agree to it and set a password.
 You will type this password next time you boot Ubuntu.
 Wait for the installation to complete, restart the computer and enter the password (you will be prompted).
 From now on when you start the computer, you'll see a message "Booting in insecure mode".
-Restart the computer, enter to BIOS, go to the "Security" tab, and hit "Reset Secure Boot variables".
+Restart the computer, enter to BIOS, go to the "Security" tab, and hit "Enroll all Factory Default Keys".

 Restart and hold the "Shift" key, so the grub menu appears.
 Press E and do the steps for nouveau as described above, and then you can log in Ubuntu as usual.
 Do any updates you have to do, and then you need to update the Linux kernel.
 At the time I did this, the installed version was 4.13.0-41, and I upgraded it to 4.15.0-15.

 {% highlight bash %}
-~ sudo apt install linux-image-extra-4.15.0-15-generic
+$ sudo apt install linux-image-extra-4.15.0-15-generic
-~ sudo apt install linux-headers-4.15.0-15 linux-headers-4.15.0-15-generic
+$ sudo apt install linux-headers-4.15.0-15 linux-headers-4.15.0-15-generic
 {% endhighlight %}

 Now you can install the latest Nvidia driver.

 {% highlight bash %}
-~ sudo add-apt-repository ppa:graphics-drivers
+$ sudo add-apt-repository ppa:graphics-drivers
-~ sudo apt update
+$ sudo apt update
-~ sudo apt install nvidia-396
+$ sudo apt install nvidia-396
 {% endhighlight %}

 To verify that the installation was successful, you should see the following output by running "nvidia-smi".